ceci3455/Speciale_Ribe_Holme/README.md

 The csv-file "presence_all.csv" contains a data matrix of all the presence/absence data (1/0) for the floristic species found in the 33 plots (5-m circles)

-The csv-file "p_raunkiaer_all.csv" contains a data matrix of alle the raunkiaer data (a frequency of 0 - 10) for the floristic species found in the 29 plots (5-m circles with 10 raunkiaer circles)
+The csv-file "p_raunkiaer_all.csv" contains a data matrix of all the raunkiaer data (a frequency of 0 - 10) for the floristic species found in the 29 plots (5-m circles with 10 raunkiaer circles)

-The csv-file "NMDS_afgrode.csv" contains a weighted estimate of grass mixtures in the crop rotation system the last 5 years.
+The csv-file "NMDS_afgrode.csv" contains a weighted estimate of grass mixtures in the crop rotation system for the last 5 years.
 Weighted for the precence of grass mixture: 2020: 0,5, 2019: 0,2, 2018: 0,15, 2017: 0,10, 2016: 0,05.

 The csv-file "scale_miljo" cointains environmental data for the 33 plot (5-circles) and 3 different calculated species index.